Preserving Source Video Realism: High-Fidelity Face Swapping for Cinematic Quality: Grayscale Keyframe Guidance for Robust Color Learning

 Intuitively, grayscale keyframes encourage the model to use the keyframe primarily as a structural and temporal anchor for stable identity injection, and to recover color statistics from the reference video branch in the Video Reference Completion module for fidelity.
 As a result, LIVINGSWAP becomes less sensitive to color artifacts in the keyframe edits.

-We finetune final checkpoint of LivingSwap in 5000 steps to adapt it to grayscale pipeline.
+We finetune the final LivingSwap checkpoint for 5,000 steps to adapt it to grayscale pipeline.
 As shown in \cref{fig:grey_ref2}, we observe that grayscale keyframe guidance significantly reduces color bleeding and flickering artifacts in challenging cases where the keyframe edits exhibit inconsistent or unrealistic colors, while maintaining comparable identity preservation and temporal consistency.